gnuwho/packer-templates/centos7-64-vbox-vagrant/README.md

       vb.memory = "512"
     end

+To sync a folder between the host machine and the guest, uncomment the `config.vm.synced_folder` setting and set to the appropriate values.

-For a complete reference, please see the online documentation at https://docs.vagrantup.com.
+For a complete reference, please see the online documentation at https://docs.vagrantup.com/v2.

 ## ISO Image
 Rancher randomly chooses a CentOS mirror for the ISO image URL.
 You may want to replace this URL with one that is closer or more appropriate for you.